NotMyself/webtask-workshop/modules/local-debugging.md

 ## Debugging with Devtool

 The simplest and quickest way to debug is using the stand alone Electron-based debugger Devtool.
-Devtool is great because you you can install it right from npm.
+Devtool is great because you can install it right from npm.
 Let's see how you can use it to debug the task.

 - Execute the command, `npm install -g devtool`.
 - Execute the command below.